-In Chinese and Asian communities the practice of Feng Shui has become common for centuries.
-It is rapidly gaining popularity in many Western countries.
+The practice of Feng Shui has been common in Asian communities for centuries.
+It is rapidly gaining popularity in Western countries.

-Many people are turning to Feng Shui in an effort to go back to what feels natural and right – perhaps in reaction to the consumption society and to the intrusion of technology in their lives.
+We are are turning to Feng Shui in an effort to go back to what feels natural and right – perhaps in reaction to the intrusion of technology in our lives.

 All the palaces in old China were constructed based on the Book of Changes.
-“The union of human being and the nature” is the main idea in the Book of Change.
+“The union of the human being and nature” is the main idea.

-It is about the order, the harmony of heaven and earth, about the ways in which humanity can best keep the balance of nature intact.
+It is about order, the harmony of heaven and earth, about the ways in which humanity can best keep nature’s balance intact.

-The HSBC building has a wide open area (the Statue Square) in front of it, with no other buildings blocking its view of Vicoria Harbour which is considered a very “good feng shui”
+The HSBC building, for example, has a wide open area (the Statue Square) in front of it, with no other buildings blocking its view of Victoria Harbour – which is considered – a very “good Feng Shui”